-above prescribing The and administration conditions are even tougher to achieve during the COVID-19 pandemic, with reported increases in remote prescribing and reductions in GP and specialist home visits.3 Anticipatory syringe pumps must not become routine medical practice9 regardless of how tempting it is to prescribe them alongside pro re nata (PRN-as needed) injections as an additional security blanket.
+above prescribing The administration conditions even tougher to achieve during the COVID-19 pandemic, with reported increases in remote prescribing and reductions in GP and specialist home visits.3 Anticipatory syringe pumps must not become routine medical practice9 regardless of how tempting it is to prescribe them alongside pro re nata (PRN-as needed) injections as an additional security blanket.

-Prescriptions should be based on an assessment of individualised care needs, and with the agreement of the patient, wherever possible, and family caregivers.^{6 10} This involves a suitably skilled prescriber assessing likely needs and responding sensitively to patient and family questions regarding the purpose of the drugs and a syringe pump.410 Current evidence suggests these conversations may be cursory and patients may have limited awareness about anticipatory medications, including anticipatory syringe pumps.^{7 11} We are currently researching patient and family caregiver views and preferences regarding anticipatory prescribing including pumps.
+Prescriptions should be based on an assessment of individualised care needs, and with the agreement of the patient, wherever possible, and family caregivers.
+6 10 This involves a suitably skilled prescriber assessing likely needs and responding sensitively to patient and family questions regarding the purpose of the drugs and a syringe pump.
+4 10 Current evidence suggests these conversations may be cursory and patients may have limited awareness about anticipatory medications, including anticipatory syringe pumps.
+7 11 We are currently researching patient and family caregiver views and preferences regarding anticipatory prescribing including pumps.